 In the classical way of thinking about friction and drag, one converts by one means or another the ongoing face and structure of the vehicle into a equivalent 'flat plate', of some number of square feet and square inches, and then calculates using commonly known mathematical formulas, the Coefficient of Drag, Cd.

 You could do that yourself, by taking a photograph from the front, enlarging it greatly, and then calculating the area of things and of no things, in the photograph.
 If the photograph was full size, you could, with some effort, calculate the number of square feet and square inches, of effective frontal area.
-The answer would not REALLY be completely accurate, however, as all those air flows around and in-between everything DO interfere with each other, making things WORSE than calculations by area alone.
+The answer would not be completely accurate, however, as all those air flows around and in-between everything do interfere with each other, making things worse than calculations by area alone.
 But, you would get some decent information about Cd ....at least as far as converting to flat plate area.
 In the real world of doing this, you could make a huge chart with small identical-sized squares, and then doing area calculations.
 For over-all design purposes, Cd work is almost always done by means of a wind-tunnel with full instrumentation; and preliminary work is almost always done by means of 2D and 3D computer software.
 Special software programs are used with computers to do the final analysis of the wind tunnel measurements.

 So, what is typical fuel mileage for an Airhead, in fact, what's typical for most motorcycles?